KenMwaura1/customer-rewards/README.md

 - An [Africas Talking account](https://account.africastalking.com/auth/register/).
     - Api Key and username from your account.
 Create an app and take note of the api key.
     - Additionally, you will need to request them to enable airtime access for your account.
     Email their airtime team for further clarification.
+- Postgres Database
+    - This could be installed natively on your system or running in a docker container.

 ## Running the script
 1. Clone the Repo